Flying-Toast/swift-sucks/README.md

 var a = 12
 assert(++a == 13) //NOPE!
 ```
-These actually *were* implemented, but some really smart people decided that
+These actually *were* implemented at one point, but some really smart people decided that
 >"These operators increase the burden to learn Swift as a first programming language - or any other case where you don't already know these operators from a different language."

 And so they were removed in Swift 3.0.